tikv/website/content/blog/how-tikv-read-write.md

 ### Write with RawKV

 {{< figure
-    src="/img/blog/how-tikv-accesses-data/rawkv-write.png"
+    src="/img/blog/how-tikv-accesses-data/rawkv-write.jpeg"
     caption="Write with RawKV"
     number="" >}}

 A regular write operation with the RawKV API, writing `a = 1` for example, involves the following steps:

-1. Client requests the Region for a from PD
+1. Client requests the Region for `a` from PD
 2. PD returns the Region related information, mainly the TiKV node where the Leader is located
 3. Client sends command to the TiKV node where Leader is located
 4. Leader accepts the request and executes Raft process